Hello. I hope you’re doing OK, despite Conditions. If you’re in the mood, I have some tiny bits of art progress to tell you about!

 Having these orchestral instruments made me feel like I had access to something I shouldn’t have access to, like a cat being allowed into Old Country Buffet.

 After rolling some timpani under trumpet and trombone blats, I imagined myself shaping my silly theme into a really powerful orchestral piece.
 My ambition inflated.
 At some point, I aspired to a Mars, Bringer of War or Star Wars kind of power.
-(Anderson is really into John Williams, so we’ve been listening to a lot of Star Wars and Jurassic Park lately.)
+(R. is really into John Williams, so we’ve been listening to a lot of Star Wars and Jurassic Park lately.)

 I didn’t get there.
 Instead, I verified that, yes, it is indeed hard to arrange for ten different parts.
 There’s a lot to think about, and every change is potentially a lot of rethinking and relistening.
 There was a particular piercing brass punch that I wanted that I didn’t quite reach.
 Also, I’ve never really worked on singing on pitch, so these were rather challenging vocals for me.
 Luckily, Katt agreed to get in the mix, and individual vocal accuracy matters a lot less in group vocals.